RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Interface Endpoint

   an interface endpoint is a horizontally scaled, redundant VPC endpoint that provides private connectivity to a service.
 It is an elastic network interface with a private IP address that serves as an entry point for traffic destined to the AWS service.
 Interface endpoints are used to connect VPCs with AWS services

+- AWS Direct Connect
+  - **Dedicated connections**, where a physical ethernet connection is associated with a single customer.
+You can order port speeds of 1, 10, or 100 Gbps.
+You might need to work with a partner in the AWS Direct Connect Partner Program to help you establish network circuits between an AWS Direct Connect connection and your data center, office, or colocation environment.
+  - **Hosted connections**, where a physical ethernet connection is provisioned by an **AWS Direct Connect Partner** and shared with you.
+You can order port speeds between 50 Mbps and 10 Gbps.
+Your work with the Partner in both the AWS Direct Connect connection they established and the network circuits between an AWS Direct Connect connection and your data center, office, or colocation environment.

 ## Transit Gateway